apmcleod/MV2H/README.md

 ## Examples
 The examples directory contains two example transcriptions of an ground truth.
 To perform evaluation, run the following commands and you should get the results shown:

- * `$ java -cp bin mv2h.Main -g examples/GroundTruth.txt -t examples/Transcription1.txt`
+ * `java -cp bin mv2h.Main -g examples/GroundTruth.txt -t examples/Transcription1.txt`
 Multi-pitch: 0.9302325581395349
 Voice: 0.8125
 Meter: 0.7368421052631577